 If there is no fluid inside the torque converter, it will not move the vehicle.
 It's this hydraulic fluid that pulls all the components together.
 As the crankshaft rotates the pump impeller provides a centrifugal force that throws the transmission fluid outward and upward due to the curve shape of the impeller blades.

-The stator is a device that mounts between the impeller blades and the turbine blades and basically provides an efficient fluid motion and smooth flow.
-The turbine is connected to a hub that has splines inside.
+It basically provides an efficient fluid motion and smooth flow.
+A turbine is connected to a hub that has splines inside.
 The input shaft of the transmission slides into the turbine hub.

 applied and the crankshaft and transmission input shaft spins at the